 “It is a threat to human health”

 AIDS, Ebola, Mpox, Chikungunya, Zika, Covid-19… The number of infectious diseases linked to zoonoses, that is to say pathologies transmitted by animals to humans, have been growing steadily for around forty years. .
 Many studies show that the risk increases as humans destroy natural habitats, in particular because it amplifies contact between humans and wild animals.
-Several scientists are warning about the subject, like Serge Morand, health ecologist and researcher at the CNRS, who is worried about the health repercussions of the TotalEnergies oil megaproject in Uganda and Tanzania.
+Several scientists are warning regarding the subject, like Serge Morand, health ecologist and researcher at the CNRS, who is worried regarding the health repercussions of the TotalEnergies oil megaproject in Uganda and Tanzania.

 Deforestation paves the way for potentially pathogenic microorganisms for humans